kannikakabilar/Kannika-Notas/GitHub/README.md

 Caching in GitHub Actions is a technique used to store and reuse files or dependencies between workflow runs to speed up subsequent builds.
 By caching certain files, you can avoid downloading or generating them each time a workflow runs, which can significantly reduce execution time and improve efficiency.

 - Caching Step: The actions/cache action is used to cache the node_modules directory.
 The cache key is based on the operating system and a hash of the package-lock.json file, which means the cache will be updated if dependencies change.
+GitHub cache limit only allows 10GB per repo.

 ```yaml
 name: CI